How to prevent BIMI and Apple Branded Mail logos from displaying on subdomains without affecting deliverability?

 Deep-scan SPF, DKIM & DMARC records for email deliverability and security issues.

-When I want a fast before-and-after check, I start with the domain health checker.
-The useful part is not only whether BIMI exists.
-It is whether DMARC is enforced, whether SPF and DKIM are present, and whether the sending identity still has a coherent authentication chain after the DNS change.
+For a fast before-and-after check, start with the domain health checker.
+Check whether DMARC remains enforced, whether SPF and DKIM are present, and whether the sending identity still has a coherent authentication chain after the DNS change.

 What filters care about